-Other great travel pieces in this outfit include a light quality duffle bag is always handy to carry your book and water bottle and headphones and all the other little things you need to stay comfy while you’re traveling.
+Other great travel pieces in this outfit include a light quality duffle bag.
+It’s always handy to carry your book, water bottle, headphones, and all the other little things you need to stay comfy while you’re traveling.
 Note: I always like to carry a pair of ankle socks in my bag, just in case I want to slip off my shoes on the plane and let my feet breathe.

-Wear Clothes with Stretch
+Wear Clothes That Move and Stretch

 Feeling comfy is key if you are going to be traveling, especially given that airplane seats are so small and cramped.
 It’s a great idea to wear clothes with loose waistbands ( like a drawstring pair) or that have some built-in stretch so that you can move around easily.
 There’s nothing worse than sitting for hours in a tight, stiff pair of pants or a top that you are worried about crinkling.

 Enjoy your trip in comfort and style.
-By wearing one of these fab looks, who knows, you might just be that lucky passenger who gets bumped up to first class!
+By wearing one of these fab looks, who knows, you might just be that lucky passenger who gets bumped up to first-class!

 Did you like this Post?